FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

         return false;
     }
 ```

 Nothing is inside of `end()` because there are no actions to complete when the command ends.

-In `isFinished()`, there is only `return false` because the only trigger for ending the command is when the command isn't being run by the scheduler.
+In `isFinished()`, there is only `return false` because the command should not end on its own.
+It can be **cancelled** by other commands in the future, but while running, there shouldn't be any end condition defined.

+With that, our command is done!
+However in `RobotContainer.java` now we have to set up when it is called.

-## Robot Container(Bindings)
+## Robot Container (Bindings)

 ### Variable Declarations

 ```java
 package frc.robot;